guider23/Fuckies/README.md

 > A project that brings the elegant **macOS aesthetic** to your **Windows machine** — one tweak at a time.

+> I am currently working on a detailed implementation guide.
+Documentation is under development.

 <img width="1918" height="1076" alt="image" src="https://github.com/user-attachments/assets/f7b134a4-6812-4411-9e6a-ecf617e47101" />